 - Notify the school as soon as problems arise with your child’s attendance.

 - If no letter has been sent in advance please telephone or email the school on the first morning that the child is absent.

 - Make sure that a note is sent from parents to explain absences.

-- If arriving later than 9.15am or leaving before the end of the school day visit Pupil Reception to be signed in or out.
+- If arriving later than 9.05am or leaving before the end of the school day visit Student Reception to be signed in or out.

-- Tell your Form Tutor or Head of Achievement if you are having problems attending school.
+- Tell your Mentor (Tutor) or Head of Achievement if you are having problems attending school.